First Avenue upgrade - Maroochydore

 Where to from here

-It is expected that construction will start by mid-2026.
-Details of the construction schedule will be shared with our community, including local businesses and residents following the appointment of a construction contractor.
+Details of the construction schedule will continued to be shared with our community via Community Updates to local businesses and residents throughout the project.

 Contacts